RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

   - Cross-platform utilities and helpers
   - Non-UI features (analytics, logging)

+### Technology stack:
+- Ktor for networking in shared module.
+- SQLDelight for cross-platform database access.
+- Koinx.serialization for JSON parsing.
+- Native UI frameworks: Jetpack Compose for Android, SwiftUI/UIKit for iOS.
+- Kotlin for shared code, Swift/Objective-C for iOS-specific code.

+#### Ktor (replacement for Retrofit/OkHttp in KMM)
+- Differences between Retrofit and Ktor:
+  - Retrofit is a type-safe HTTP client for Android/JVM,
+    - while Ktor is a multiplatform asynchronous framework for building connected applications in Kotlin.
+  - Retrofit is primarily used for REST APIs;
+    - Ktor can be used for REST, GraphQL, WebSockets, and full HTTP servers/clients.
+  - Retrofit defines APIs via annotations on interfaces;
+    - Ktor uses a DSL to build requests and configure clients/servers.
+  - Retrofit is typically used in a more request/response, DAO-style setup;
+    - Ktor is built from the ground up around coroutines and non-blocking I/O.
+  - Retrofit relies on OkHttp under the hood;
+    - Ktor ships its own multiplatform HTTP client engines (Android, iOS, JVM, JS, Native).
+  - Retrofit plugs into serializers like Gson or Moshi;
+    - Ktor has first-class support for kotlinx.serialization and pluggable content negotiation.
+- When to use Ktor over Retrofit:
+  - When building a Kotlin Multiplatform Mobile (KMM) project that targets both Android and iOS.
+  - When you need an asynchronous, non-blocking HTTP client that leverages Kotlin coroutines.
+  - When you want a more flexible and customizable HTTP client with a pluggable architecture.
+- Challenges of using Ktor:
+  - Steeper learning curve due to the DSL and plugin-based configuration model.
+  - Smaller ecosystem and fewer ready-made integrations compared to Retrofit on Android.
+  - You often need to wire more things yourself (e.g., standardized error handling, response wrapping) that Retrofit adapters handle for you.
+- Key features:
+  - Asynchronous and non-blocking I/O using Kotlin coroutines.
+  - Support for various HTTP features: requests, responses, headers, cookies, authentication.
+  - Built-in support for JSON serialization/deserialization with kotlinx.serialization.
+  - Pluggable architecture (logging, caching, auth, retries) via client plugins.

+#### SQLDelight (replacement for Room in KMM)
+SQLDelight is a multiplatform database library that generates type-safe Kotlin APIs from your SQL schema and queries.
+- Differences between Room and SQLDelight:
+  - Room is an Android-only ORM-style layer over SQLite using annotations and DAOs;
+    - SQLDelight is multiplatform and generates Kotlin code directly from .sq files.
+  - Room models entities/relations with annotated data classes;
+    - SQLDelight uses SQL schema and query files as the source of truth for structure and operations.
+  - Both provide compile-time verification of SQL, but:
+    - Room validates queries defined in annotations.
+    - SQLDelight validates the actual SQL in .sq files and generates strongly typed APIs for them.
+- When to use SQLDelight over Room:
+  - Building a Kotlin Multiplatform Mobile (KMM) project targeting Android and iOS.
+  - Wanting direct control over SQL while still getting type safety and codegen.
+  - Needing a lightweight, explicit data layer without a full ORM abstraction.
+- Challenges of using SQLDelight:
+  - Requires writing raw SQL, which may have a steeper learning curve for developers used to ORMs.
+  - Less abstraction compared to Room; developers need to manage migrations and relationships manually.
+  - You take more responsibility for schema design, relationships, and migrations instead of relying on annotations.
+- Key features:
+  - Multiplatform support (Android, iOS, JVM, Native).
+  - Type-safe Kotlin APIs generated from SQL queries.
+  - Compile-time verification of SQL queries.
+  - Support for coroutines and Flow for reactive database access.
+  - Customizable database drivers for different platforms.

+#### Koin (replacement for Dagger/Hilt in KMM)
+Koin is a lightweight dependency injection framework for Kotlin that works well in multiplatform projects.
+- Differences between Dagger/Hilt and Koin:
+  - Dagger/Hilt is a compile-time, annotation-based DI framework that generates code;
+    - Koin is a runtime, DSL-based DI framework that uses Kotlin code to define modules.
+      - NOTE: runtime is a reason many teams avoid Koin for large Android apps due to startup overhead and reflection.
+        - startup overhead = longer app cold start times due to runtime resolution of dependencies.
+        - reflection = Koin uses reflection to resolve dependencies at runtime, which can impact performance and obfuscation.
+          - TODO: what is reflection?
+  - Dagger/Hilt relies on annotations and code generation, which can lead to longer build times;
+    - Koin uses a more dynamic approach with a DSL, resulting in faster builds but potentially more runtime overhead.
+  - Dagger/Hilt has a steeper learning curve due to its complexity and annotations;
+    - Koin is generally easier to learn and use due to its straightforward DSL.
+- When to use Koin over Dagger/Hilt:
+  - Building a Kotlin Multiplatform Mobile (KMM) project targeting Android and iOS.
+  - Wanting a simpler, more lightweight DI solution without the complexity of code generation.
+  - Preferring a runtime DI approach with a Kotlin DSL for defining dependencies.
+- Challenges of using Koin:
+  - Potentially higher runtime overhead compared to compile-time DI frameworks.
+  - Less compile-time safety; issues may only surface at runtime.
+  - Smaller ecosystem and fewer integrations compared to Dagger/Hilt.
+- Key features:
+  - Multiplatform support (Android, iOS, JVM, Native).
+  - DSL for defining modules and dependencies.
+    - DSL = Domain-Specific Language
+  - Support for scopes, singletons, and factory definitions.
+  - Integration with coroutines for asynchronous dependency resolution.

 ### How did you handle platform-specific code and dependencies in your KMM project?
 - Use `expect`/`actual` keywords to define platform-specific implementations for shared interfaces or classes.